 Students in the Master course "Physics" or related Master courses.
 Knowledge in fundamental solid state physics is of advantage, but not a prerequirement for the course.
 Subjects from fundamental solid state physics will be briefly repeated during the lecture, such that students who have not previously taken an introductory solid state course may acquire the missing knowledge from textbooks.

 Type of Study:

-- Five credit points are awarded for the successful completion of the module "Special Topics in Magnetism".
+- Ten credit points are awarded for the successful completion of the module "Advanced Solid State Physics".

 - If you need a paper certificate in addition to the certification in the Campus Management System, please send an e-mail to Marion Badow.

 The lecture notes, material for the lecture and the exercise tasks will be provided online via Blackboard.
 Login to Blackboard requires a valid ZEDAT account.
 To get access, please register for the module in the Campus Manegement System (registration may be revoked later until November 1st).
 All students who are registered in the Campus-Management System for the course automatically have access to the course material on Blackboard.
 Participants inscribed into other courses than the master course in physics who cannot register for the course in the Campus Management System can send an access request.